latent-to/developer-docs/docs/glossary.md

 ### Validator-Miner Bonds

 Bonds represent the "investment" a validator has made in evaluating a specific miner.
-This bonding mechanism is integral to the Yuma Consensus' design intent of incentivizing high-quality performance by miners, and honest evaluation by validators.
+This bonding mechanism uses [Exponential Moving Average (EMA)](#exponential-moving-average-ema) to smooth bond evolution over time, integral to the Yuma Consensus' design intent of incentivizing high-quality performance by miners, and honest evaluation by validators.

 **Bond Formation Process:**